shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 **Requirements Clarification:**

 1. What percentage of current/target clients cannot use Azure?
 (The ~20% figure – is this validated?)
 2. For non-Azure clients, what are the specific constraints?
-(Contractual AWS-only?
+(Contractual other platform-only?
 On-prem mandate?
 GCP preference?)
 3. Is "cloud agnostic" a contractual/RFP requirement from Contoso's clients, or an internal strategic preference?
 4. Does "agnostic" mean the **same binary** runs everywhere, or is it acceptable to have cloud-specific adapters behind a common interface?
 5. Are there clients who need E360 deployed **in the client's own cloud subscription** (vs. Contoso-managed)?